 As a publicly funded school jurisdiction, the Division has a provincial mandate to offer programs to its resident students.
 Based on the requirements of the Education Act, the Division will admit non-resident students who apply, if there are sufficient resources and facilities available to accommodate them.

-According to the Alberta School Act Section 44 (1), “A student is a resident of the Board of the Division, as the case may be, in which the student’s parent resides.”
+According to the Education Act Section 4 (1), “A student is a resident of the board of the school division in which the student’s parent resides.”

 Non-resident students are categorized in five ways: